dockur/windows/readme.md

 ...
   ```

-  Use `/disk1` if you want it to become your main drive, and use `/disk2` and higher to add them as secondary drives.
+  Use `/disk1` if you want it to become your main drive, and use `/disk2` and higher to add them as futher drives.

 ### How do I pass-through a USB device?

-  To pass-through a USB device, first lookup its vendor and product id via the `lsusb` command, then add them to your compose file like this:
+  Passing-through some USB device?
+First, lookup its vendor and product id via the `lsusb` command, then add them to your compose file like this:

   ```yaml
   environment: